qnope/Little-Type-Library/README.md

 - Stream ones:
     - `OStreamable` : `operator <<(std::ostream&)`

-You can do as follow with one or several skills above or your own skills :
+You can do as follows with one or several skills above or your own skills:
 ```cpp
 using Float = ltl::strong_type_t<float, struct FloatTag, ltl::OStreamable>;
 Float f{8.0f};